TYDev01/Defi-Price-Metrics/README.md

 > 🚀 Production-grade real-time cryptocurrency price streaming system

-A complete system that streams live crypto prices from DexScreener using Server-Sent Events (SSE), publishes them to Somnia Data Streams, and displays real-time reactive charts in a beautiful Next.js 14 trading dashboard.
+A complete system that streams live crypto prices from DexScreener, publishes them to Somnia Data Streams, and displays real-time reactive charts in a beautiful Next.js trading dashboard.
+When Somnia has not yet produced a value for a pair, the dashboard seeds itself with a fresh DexScreener snapshot so users always see real market data—not mock placeholders.

 ![Trading Dashboard](https://via.placeholder.com/800x400?text=DefiPrice+Markets+Dashboard)